 Community Governance Reviews are not conducted by the Commission itself.

 They are conducted by the relevant principal council (district or unitary), but their outcomes affect the work of the Commission.

-Community Governance Reviews decide whether to create a new parish or town council, whether to alter the boundary of an existing parish or town council, and whether to group a number of parishes together in a grouped parish council.
+Community Governance Reviews decide whether to create a new parish or town council, whether to alter the external boundaries of an existing parish or town council and/or their internal ward boundaries, and whether to group a number of parishes together in a grouped parish council.